RidwanSharkar/Pharmacological-Compound-Classifier/README.md

 **OVERVIEW:**

-• This project employs machine learning to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.
+• This project employs various machine learning models to identify the Quantitative Structure-Activity Relationships (QSAR) of chemical compounds based on their extensive molecular properties.

 • Users can search and sort the database for classifications and compounds - Classifications that are NOT listed on PubChem will predicted by the model, if possible.